BryggansBryggeri/bryggio/README.md

 ## Installation

 Before the first release we will not publish any binaries, see [Build from source](#build-from-source).
-Note, that the there is a released version on Github, but it is mainly for prototyping the CLI install option.
+Note, there is a released version on Github, but it is mainly for prototyping the CLI install option.

 ### Build from source